-The 2016 PSAT is given to area high school juniors (and younger students in some districts) on Wednesday, October 19.
+The PSAT will be given to area high school juniors (and younger students in some districts) on Wednesday, October 11.
 But does this test really matter?
 Should you take it seriously?
 Is it something students should prepare for so that you do well?

 Do Colleges Care About the PSAT?

 The PSAT is not used directly by colleges and universities when they make their college admissions decisions.